cassfinn/TableauProsperLoanAnalysis/Readme.md

 Summary
 -------

 Prosper is a company that services loans, allowing borrowers to borrow money for a term of 3 or 5 years and within a range of $2,000 to $35,000.
 The loans are funded by a pool of investors who can invest in multiple loans and profit by the interest charged as the loans are repaid by borrowers.
 The better a borrower's credit score, the lower the risk of a borrower defaulting on a loan but also the lower the profit margin as interest rates are lowest for borrowers with better credit scores.
-This analysis will illustrate the risk vs profit potential for investors based on borrowers' credit scores, stated monthly income, monthly revoling debt, and occupation. <br>
+This analysis will illustrate the risk vs profit potential for investors based on borrowers' credit scores, stated monthly income, monthly revoling debt, and reason for the loan. <br>

 Design
 ------